 Is the Earth’s energy really swirling in these specific spots of Sedona?
 Some New Age enthusiasts say the kinetic energy twists around trees causing them to change shape, rock formations vibrate and can make visitors’ bodies tingle.
-Others say that the power of a Sedona vortex is simply a state-of-mind and a perception of a location where we can experience an energy larger than ourselves.
+Others say that the power of a Sedona vortex is simply a state of mind and a perception of a location where we can experience energy larger than ourselves.

 Sedona is also filled with psychic centers and new age shows for those that want to be enlightened to a higher place during their visit.
 There are also spa centers where you can book a detox spa and similar.

 Cathedral Rock, Bell Rock, Boynton Canyon, and Airport Mesa are four of the main vortex sites in Sedona.
 And whether you believe in vortex energy or not, you cannot argue that the beauty of these landmarks is undeniable.